 Lyn Dance has extensive experience of special education over 37 years.
 Lyn has been a class teacher, head of department, deputy head and, latterly, the head teacher at The Milestone School for 16 years.
 Lyn is Ofsted trained and a School Improvement Partner and new Head teacher mentor for several schools locally and in other Local Authorities.
 She has proven experience of supporting schools to improve and has led The Milestone School through 3 consecutive Ofsteds with a grading of outstanding and a successful application to form The Coney Hill and Milestone Teaching School.

 Lyn’s leadership style encourages innovative working and developing leaders for the future.
 Lyn is outward looking in her quest for continuous school improvement and is part of several collaborative working groups with both special and mainstream schools including GSP, G15, GASSH and SWALSSs.

-Chair - Trustee Board & Member of Finance and Risk Audit Committee
+Chair of the Trust Board & Member of Finance and Risk Audit

 Antonia founded Carter Noble Independent Safeguarding in 2013 is to make expert knowledge and experience more user-friendly and available to everyone.
 Carter Noble protects organisations and people with support, advice and training including and in particular, data privacy and GDPR.

 Chris is a recently retired chartered surveyor with over 40 years experience encompassing the whole development process on a range of projects.
 He has also have experience in asset management and making strategic property decisions .Chris was Commercial Property Director of Robert Hitchens Homes for 30 years, directing a wide variety of major projects.

 Chris has been instrumental in the design and delivery of the Chamwell Centre at the Milestone School.